Cloud-Architekt/cloud-architekt.github.io/_posts/2019-10-27-improve-security-and-usability-privileged-access-azure.md

 * [Azure AD Portal - PIM - Directory Roles - My Roles](https://aad.portal.azure.com/#blade/Microsoft_Azure_PIMCommon/ActivationMenuBlade/aadroles)
 * [Azure AD Portal - PIM - Azure Resources - My Roles](https://aad.portal.azure.com/#blade/Microsoft_Azure_PIMCommon/ActivationMenuBlade/azurerbac)

-2. Navigate to portal.azure.com (bookmarked in browser) and activated role can be used.
+2. Navigate to [Azure Portal](https://portal.azure.com) (bookmarked in browser) and activated role can be used.

-/Tip: If you like to integrate Azure AD PIM to an existing self-service portal or create a own app (front-end):
+_Tip: If you like to integrate Azure AD PIM to an existing self-service portal or create a own app (front-end):
-Jan Vidar Elven has written a great blog post about building an [Azure AD PIM App with PowerApps and Flow using Microsoft Graph](https://gotoguy.blog/2018/09/15/create-your-own-azure-ad-pim-app-with-powerapps-and-flow-using-microsoft-graph/)./
+Jan Vidar Elven has written a great blog post about building an [Azure AD PIM App with PowerApps and Flow using Microsoft Graph](https://gotoguy.blog/2018/09/15/create-your-own-azure-ad-pim-app-with-powerapps-and-flow-using-microsoft-graph/)._

 ## Sign me out when inactive (Azure Portal)
 Azure Portal settings allows you to enable a "sign out" of users after specific time of inactivity.
 Idle timeout can be individually configured by the user.